sst/guide/_chapters/upload-a-file-to-s3.md

 Now when we switch over to our browser and submit the form with an uploaded file we should see the note being created successfully.
 And the app being redirected to the homepage.

 Next up we are going to allow users to see a list of the notes they've created.

-### Troubleshooting Tips

-_Sept 2020_

-No useful HTTP error codes will show up in the error alert message, you’ll simply get “Network Error”.
-Look in Chrome dev tools > Network tab as you’re saving the note.

-* Forgetting to enable CORS 6 on your S3 bucket will result in `403 Forbidden`.
-* You **can** pick a S3 bucket region that is different from your Cognito or API gateway.
-The upload will still work as long as your config.js is correct.
-* I didn’t know if the above was true so I tried making a new S3 bucket in a matching region, and thought that “Copy settings from an existing bucket” would copy the CORS configuration too.
-Surprise!
-It does not.
-* Setting your S3 region incorrectly in config.js results in a 301 Moved Permanently.
-Not super helpful :expressionless:
-* Deploying your backend does result in the creation of yet another S3 bucket with a long name like “notes-app-api-prod-serverlessdeploymentbucket-ab46blaq2”.
-I’ve never touched this bucket and I do not reference it in my config.js or my IAM policy.
-* The tutorial’s current IAM policy here 6 works for me as of Sept 2020.
-* It wasn’t obvious to me how to edit the Cognito policy after creating it: IAM > Roles (under IAM Resources) > “Cognito_YourpoolnameAuth_Role” > dropdown arrow next to “oneClick_Cognito_YourpoolnameAuth_Role_#########” > Edit Policy

-Thanks [sometimescasey](https://discourse.sst.dev/u/sometimescasey){:target="_blank"} for these tips!